 - The spinal cord and nerve roots can become stretched and irritated

 How Long Does It Take for Whiplash Injuries to Show?

-Whiplash does not always occur after a single incident, as is the case after a sports injury the damage may accumulate from multiple small injuries.
-Footballers or horse riders are a prime example.
-Many of our patients don’t realise they are living with whiplash injuries at all despite the symptoms they face.
+Whiplash does not always occur after a single incident, as is the case after a sports injury.
+The damage may accumulate from multiple small injuries; footballers and horse riders are prime examples.
+Many of our patients don’t realise they are living with whiplash injuries at all, despite the symptoms they face.